liballeg/allegro5/readme_a5.txt

 The demo is currently excluded from the build if MSVC8 is detected, due to some problems with IntelliSense.
 Please give it a try and report problems.

-*Note:*
-If you are using a static FLAC library that you must set the FLAC_STATIC option to on.